 Homeowners’ insurance policies cover physical losses that are a result of sudden and accidental damage.
 However, they can be selective about the kinds of sudden and accidental damage they cover.
 In general, these are called covered peril by insurance companies.
-Also, it is important that you understand the language used and how the insurance company intends to apply it.
+Also, it’s important to understand the language used and how the insurance company intends to apply it.

 Breaking Down the Wording

 - Physical Loss: A physical loss means that something is damaged to the point of needing to be repaired or replaced.
-Now, depending on the company, this may only cover what they deem to be significant repairs.
+Depending on the company, this may cover only what they deem to be significant repairs.
 What is significant?
-That is also up to their interpretation.
+That’s up to their interpretation.

 - Sudden and Accidental: We all know that sudden means something that occurs quickly and unexpectedly.
 Because of this, your insurance company may cover damage from some types of slab leaks but not others.
 A leak that causes damage slowly over time could be denied coverage while one from a burst pipe may qualify.

 - Damage: Insurance companies only pay to fix damage caused by covered perils.
 Fire, wind, hail, and water are all perils commonly covered by homeowner’s insurance policies.
 If you have a named peril policy, the perils covered will be explicitly listed; if you have an all peril policy, only the perils not covered will be listed, and anything not listed as not being covered should then be covered.

 What all of this means is that your homeowner’s insurance policy will only cover a slab leak if it’s a sudden leak that causes a physical loss inside the home and your policy has water damage listed as a covered peril.
 If your slab leak does not meet all criteria, it’s likely that your claim will be denied.